- Who we are

 - Ways to give

 Thank you for your generosity.
-May this Easter bless you and your family with joy.
+I wish you and your loved ones a blessed Easter.

 To make an online donation, please fill-out the form below or call us at 416-465-1824 | 1-800-448-2148.
 If you would prefer to send a donation via cheque, please click here

 Make a monthly gift of $20 or more before March 31 via CanadaHelps and they will make a one-time donation of $20 to CJI.